ricca509/ricca509.github.io/index.md

 _Sept 2013 - Apr 2014 [London, United Kingdom]_

-Responsible for the development and maintenance of our web applications: working closely with our team of business analysts, designers, backend developers and QAs in an Agile team, we aim to deliver perfect products at every iteration.
-My job involved writing JavaScript libraries to be used across the apps, turning PSD designs into well crafted, semantic HTML5 applications; adding complex interactions handled with the best JavaScript tools and frameworks, always creating modular and maintainable code even with tight schedules.
+Responsible for the development and maintenance of our web applications: working closely with our team of business analysts, designers, backend developers and QAs in an Agile team.
+My job involved writing JavaScript libraries to be used across the apps, turning PSD designs into semantic HTML5 applications; adding complex interactions handled with the best JavaScript tools and frameworks, always creating modular and maintainable code even with tight schedules.

 I improved the front end workflow by introducing an automated flow for the development: with Grunt.js, we now automate the whole process.
 From a morning job that takes care of updating the local repository, builds and the deploys the app; to a watcher that lints, checks the coding style with jscs (I am still fine tuning it to find the best style), tests and concatenates + minify and deploy at every ctrl+s.
 I automated the documentation process creating a live styleguide with KSS.

-With these improvements, we are cutting down times and avoid bugs.
-In our Agile environment we use Jira to handle our sprints' workflow and Jenkins to build, deploy and test our code.
+In our Agile environment we used Jira to handle our sprints' workflow and Jenkins to build, deploy and test our code.

 **Key Technologies used:**
 HTML5 semantic markup, CSS3 and SASS with Compass, jQuery, Underscore and Backbone, Grunt.js to automate all the front end flow